facebook/react/docs/docs/addons-performance-tools.md

 However, the perf tools described on this page only work when using the development build of React.
 Therefore, the profiler only serves to indicate the _relatively_ expensive parts of your app.

 ### Using Perf

-If you use ES6 with npm, you can write `import Perf from 'react-addons-perf'`.
-If you use ES5 with npm, you can write `var Perf = require('react-addons-perf')`.

 The `Perf` object can be used with React in development mode only.
 You should not include this bundle when building your app for production.